naninovel/docs/docs/en/api/index.md

 ## return

-Attempts to navigate naninovel script playback to a command after the last used [@gosub].
+Attempts to navigate scenario script playback to a command after the last used [@gosub].
 See [@gosub] command summary for more info and usage examples.

 <div class="config-table">